Ring 2: Plot

-After the body of Sadako Yamamura is retrieved from a well, her uncle Takashi is summoned by police to identify her.
-Detective Omuta explains to Takashi that forensics concluded Sadako may have survived in the well for thirty years.
-Forensics experts reconstruct her body, giving it to Takashi, who gives his niece a burial at sea, hoping to be free from the guilt he has carried since her mother Shizuko committed suicide because of his actions.
-The police search for Reiko Asakawa and her son Yoichi following the sudden death of her ex-husband Ryuji Takayama and her father Koichi a week later.
-Mai Takano, Ryuji's university assistant, investigates his death, visiting Reiko's news office where her colleague Okazaki joins Mai in her search for answers.
-They find a burnt out videotape in Reiko's apartment, Mai sensing Reiko's father died the same way as Ryuji.
+After retrieving Sadako Yamamura's body from a well, the police summon her uncle Takashi to identify her.
+Detective Omuta informs Takashi that, according to forensics, Sadako survived in the well for 30 years.
+The remains are returned to Takashi, who gives them a burial at sea, hoping to be free from the guilt he has carried since her mother, Shizuko, committed suicide because of his actions.

+Following the sudden deaths of Reiko Asakawa's ex-husband Ryuji Takayama and her father Koichi, the police look for her and her son Yoichi.
+Ryuji's assistant, Mai Takano, and Reiko's colleague, Okazaki, search for answers together.
+After they find a burned videotape in Reiko's apartment, Mai senses that Reiko's father died the same way as Ryuji.

-Investigating the urban legend of the cursed videotape, Okazaki meets a high school student Kanae Sawaguchi, who gives him a copy of the tape but admits she watched it herself.
-She begs Okazaki to watch the tape before the week is up, but he chickens out and hides his copy in his desk drawer at work.
+Investigating the urban legend of the cursed videotape, Okazaki meets a high school student, Kanae Sawaguchi.
+She gives him a tape copy but admits she watched it herself.
+She begs Okazaki to watch the tape before the week is up, but he hides his copy in his desk drawer at work.

-Mai and Okazaki go to a mental hospital to speak to Masami Kurahashi, a friend of Reiko's niece Tomoko, but learn she is both mute and has a phobia of televisions, having witnessed Tomoko's death.
-They meet Doctor Oisho Kawajiri, Masami's doctor, and a paranormal researcher, who is trying to expel the psychic energy within Masami through experimentation.
-Mai steps out for some air, encountering Masami, whose presence causes Sadako to materialise on a television and terrify the patients.
+Trying to contact Masami Kurahashi, a friend of Reiko's niece Tomoko, Mai and Okazaki learn she is now mute and has a phobia of televisions after witnessing Tomoko's death.
+Dr. Oisho Kawajiri, Masami's doctor and a paranormal researcher, tries to expel the psychic energy within Masami through experimentation.
+Mai steps out for some air, encountering Masami, whose presence causes Sadako to materialize on television and terrify the patients.
 Masami tries to channel her fear into psychic vessel Mai, who realizes Yoichi has been trying to do the same thing.